up to Mike Wolfberg's Scrabble Page

 The Fourth Edition is sold in book stores, but since it is intended for school and recreational use it is missing the swear words and ethnic slurs which where present in previous editions.
 The OWL continues to include those nasty words and some such words added later.
 Also, the new OWL2 contains some words which are not nasty yet are not included in the new OSPD4, espcially trademark names.

 Before June 16, 2003, words of length greater than 9 letters may also have come from the longer word source dictionary, which was the Merriam-Webster Collegiate Dictionary Tenth Edition.
 Since then, Merriam-Webster has produced the Eleventh Edition.

-The Official Long Words List has been compiled and created by the Dictionary Committee of the NSA.
+The Official Long Words List has been compiled and created by the Dictionary Committee of the NASPA.
 As of June 16, 2003, this list became the ONLY acceptable official long word list for use at sanctioned NSA Clubs and Tournaments.

 Also see Steven Alexander's Scrabble® FAQ (Frequently Asked Questions) for more details about word sources.

 Here are the word lists found at this site:

 Here are some word lists found at other sites: